alxroyer/scenario/doc/src/advanced/campaigns.rst

     The date/time subdirectory is formed on the 'YYYY-MM-DD_HH-MM-SS' pattern.

-For each scenario executed, a :ref:`JSON report <reports>` is stored in the output directory.
+For each scenario executed, a :ref:`scenario report <reports>` is stored in the output directory.

 Eventually, a campaign report is generated in the XML JUnit format.